fsmosca/UCIChessEngineProtocol/README.md

 	* winc <x>
 		This is the white increment per move in mseconds if x > 0.
 	* binc <x>
-		This is black increment per move in mseconds if x > 0.
+		This is the black increment per move in mseconds if x > 0.
 	* movestogo <x>
 		There are x moves to the next time control, this will only be sent if x > 0.